Swiss bank account

 Would you talk with someone in our company regarding any issues?
 Just drop us a line!

 A bank account can be opened via the Internet, which is very convenient.
 However, documents certified by a notary often still have to be sent by mail.
-Much depends on the bank’s policy, and there are several hundred of them in Switzerland!
+Much depends on the Swiss bank’s policy, and there are several hundred of them in Switzerland!
 What about the costs of maintaining a bank account in this country?
-Unfortunately, the fees for opening an account at the largest Swiss bank are high, often costing tens of thousands of euros.
+Unfortunately, the fees for opening an account at the largest Swiss banks can be high, often costing tens of thousands of euros.
 This, in turn, is associated with significant costs relating to:

 1its services